elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

   * if you explicitly set `:skip_org_id` to true, it won't require an `:org_id`.
 This reduces the odds of a developer forgetting to scope their queries, which can accidentally expose private data to other users

-  * if the `:schema_migration` option is set.
-This means the repository operation was issued by Ecto itself when migrating our database and we don't want to apply an `org_id` to them
+  * if the `:ecto_query` option is set.
+This means the repository operation was issued by Ecto itself, with value `:schema_migration` when migrating our database, or `:preload` when issuing a preload query, and we don't want to apply an `org_id` to them

 Still, setting the `org_id` for every operation is cumbersome and error prone.
 We will be better served if all operations attempt to set an `org_id`.